jetta18/ArctosGuiPython/README.md

 # Arctos Robot Control GUI

 A modern web-based control interface for the Arctos robot arm, built with NiceGUI and Python.
-This application provides an intuitive and responsive interface for controlling and monitoring the robot's movements, position, and orientation in real-time.
+This application provides an intuitive and responsive interface for controlling and monitoring the robot's movements, position, and orientation.

 ## Features